About the lab

 The ad-ops skill

 Runs Google Ads optimization.
-Codified from career-spanning managed spend approaching $1M.
+Codified from approaching $1M in managed Google Ads spend.

 The custom recording system